-This guide will help you to understand all the new features and benefits that come with the transition to v2.0, and what action you need to take in order to make the switch.
+This guide will help you to understand all the new features and benefits that come with the TCF v2.0 (v1.1 is no longer supported by IAB), and what action you need to take in order to make the switch.

 The v2 banner text has been made significantly longer to meet IAB’s requirements.
 The additional text contains essential disclosures related to the enhanced options that we mention in the sections below.